Brown-Voiculescu entropy revisited: Introduction

 \subsection{Acknowledgements}

 BJ was supported by the Czech Science Foundation (GA\v{C}R) project 25-15403K and the Institute of Mathematics of the Czech Academy of Sciences (RVO: 67985840).
-RN was supported by the European Research Council under the European Union's Horizon Europe research and innovation programme (ERC grant AMEN-101124789).
+RN was supported by the European Research Council under the European Union's Horizon Europe research and innovation programme (ERC grant AMEN-101124789) and by the postdoctoral fellowship 1204626N of the Research Foundation Flanders (FWO).
 Part of this work was completed during a visit of RN to BJ at the Institute of Mathematics of the Czech Academy of Sciences.
 RN would like to thank BJ and the Institute in Prague for the hospitality during the stay.

 For the purpose of open access, the authors have applied a CC BY public copyright license to any author accepted manuscript version arising from this submission. \allowdisplaybreaks